risuorg/risuorg.github.io/content/2020-06-11-3year-anniversary.md

 ![We're 3 year old]({attach}images/3year.jpg)

-Citellus has been now around for three years!
+Risu has been now around for three years!

 On June 11th 2017 I have created this project for automating manual checks that I had to perform over and over again.
 It was very simple shell script that iterated over directories and executed shell scripts in them.